-Quiet Period: An Overview for IPOs and Public Companies
+Quiet Period: A Guide for IPOs and Public Companies

 A “quiet period” is a set time when a company cannot release nonpublic information.
 The goal is to reduce the risk of fraud, such as insider trading.